Logarithmic prismatic cohomology, motivic sheaves, and comparison theorems: Log motives and abstract representability results

-Let $R$ be a $p$-complete ring.
-Consider the Hodge-completed derived log de Rham complex equipped with the Hodge filtration with graded pieces $(\bigwedge^i \L_{-/R})_p^\wedge$.
-It satisfies strict \'etale descent, so we can globalize it to formal $R$-schemes.
-Let $S$ be a $p$-completed $R$-algebra and consider the strict \'etale sheaf Similarly, we consider the strict \'etale sheaves for $i \geq 0$.
-The exterior product of differential forms can be used to assemble \eqref{eq:cotan_spt} into a graded commutative monoid $\{L\Omega^i_{-/R}\}_{i\in \N}$ in $\Sh_{\set}(\FlSm_R,\cD(R))$.
+for $i \geq 0$.
+The exterior product of differential forms can be used to assemble \eqref{eq:cotan_spt} into a graded commutative monoid $\{L\Omega^i_{-/R}\}_{i\in \N}$ in $\Sh_{\set}(\FlQSm_R,\cD(R))$.
 Similarly, the cdga structure of the log de Rham complex and the multiplicativity of the Hodge filtration induce a structure of a (constant) graded commutative monoid on $\{\widehat{L\Omega}_{-/R}\}_i$ (see e.g. \cite[4.1]{Bhattcompletion}).

-Let now $R$ be a perfectoid or $R=\Z_p$: we can consider the $p$-completed derived log de Rham complex equipped with the conjugate filtration: With an argument completely analogous to \cite[Example 5.12]{BMS2}, it is a log quasisyntomic sheaf. \begin{prop} \begin{enumerate} \item There are oriented $\E^{\rm Hdg},\E^{\rm \widehat{dR}}\in \CAlg(\logFDA(S,R))$ such that for all $\kX\in \FlSm_S$:
+Let now $R$ be a perfectoid or $R=\Z_p$: we can consider the $p$-completed derived log de Rham complex equipped with the conjugate filtration: With an argument completely analogous to \cite[Example 5.12]{BMS2}, it is a log quasisyntomic sheaf. \begin{prop} \begin{enumerate} \item There are oriented $\E^{\rm Hdg},\E^{\rm \widehat{dR}}\in \CAlg(\logFDA(S,R))$ such that for all $\kX\in \FlQSm_S$:

 \item Let $R$ be perfectoid or $R=\Z_p$, and $S\in \QSyn_R$.
 Then there is an oriented homotopy commutative monoid $\E^{\rm dR}\in \CAlg(\logFDA(S,R))$ such that \end{enumerate} \begin{proof} We begin by showing that $(L\Omega^i_{-/R})_{i\in \N}$ is in fact a graded commutative monoid in $\logFDAeff(S,R)$.
 By strict \'etale descent it is enough to show that for any pre-log $R$-algebra $(A,M)$, the projection induces an equivalence